dbekaert/StaMPS/README.md

 - DORIS + ROI_PAC

 ## Development
 The original version was developed at Stanford University but subsequent development has taken place mainly at the University of Iceland, Delft University of Technology and the University of Leeds.
+In addition, there have been community contributions.

 ## Contributors
 - Andy Hooper (Lead)